Ladnok/Momo-3-Autosplitter/README.md

 - Stop
 - Reset

-In this repository there's also 2 CE tables with lots of information including, health, picked up items bosses, etc.
+In this repository there're also 2 CE tables with lots of information including, health, picked up items bosses, etc.